 Step 6: Mindfully Tidy Up

-- I fill the sink with water, add the soap and notice it start to bubble
+- Fill the sink with water, add soap, and notice the bubbles forming.